-For producing straight, cylindrical holes or undercut geometries, 3D-Micromac has developed the so-called FSLA™ process (Flow Supported Laser Ablation).
+For producing straight, cylindrical holes or undercut geometries in transparent materials, 3D-Micromac has developed the so-called FSLA™ process (Flow Supported Laser Ablation).
 This patent pending ablation method involves the use of an ultrashort pulse laser.
 Typical used pulse durations are less than 20ps.
 The material is processed from the back side while the focus level is fed in the material (continuous or discrete focus steps) while ablation.
 An associated defined flow is streamed against the back of the substrate during the entire laser process.

 This stream is adapted precisely to the ablation process, and transports away the debris of the ablation process as well as helps prevent heat from accumulating in the substrate.
 Flow media and additives may vary with application.
 Flow volume as well as pressure need to be adapted to laser settings.
 Well aligned settings allow to process material thicknesses between 50 µm and 50 mm in this manner.